ArtistConnect-Online-Art-Gallery/Documentation/README.md

 # Online Art Gallery Documentation

 ## The problem:

 The problem we are aiming to solve with this website is the difficulty for new and experienced artists to gather attention towards their artworks and meet people with a similar or compatible taste in art.

 ## The solution/purpose:

 Our idea is for an Online art gallery where artists and art enthusiasts can gather to show off their work, gain some attention towards it, and share their opinions with other like-minded people.
 This web application will attempt to help talented artists, no matter their circumstances, to get some publicity for their hard work.
 The site will also serve as a supportive place for new artists to show off their artistic projects and learn, gather inspiration from, and connect with others working in similar mediums.
 We believe this type of website will also have a number of transferable skills for common web development projects e.g. blogs, portfolio sites, etc.

 ## Functionality/features:

 ### Artists:

+- Can create/delete an account
-- Can upload their artworks to be displayed
+  - can upload their artworks to be displayed
-  - can add a title,
+  - can add a title
-  - description/artist-statement,
+  - description/artist-statement
-  - genre,
+  - genre
   - medium
-- Can create an artist profile with information about themself and their practice
+- Can create/update/delete content related to an artist profile with information about themselves and their practice
+- Can view other artists profiles
+  - sort by name, categories such as art-genre, medium, etc
+- Can view all comments and report inappropriate comments on their own artworks
-- Can add comments on other peoples art
+- Can view/create/update/delete comments they made on others artworks

 ### Art-lovers:

+- Can create/delete an account
 - Can view Artwork uploaded by Artists
-  - Sort by categories such as art-genre, medium, etc
+  - Sort by name, categories such as art-genre, medium, etc
-- Can comment on pieces of art
+- Can create/update/delete comment on pieces of art
+- Can view all comments and report inappropriate comments on pieces of art
+- Can view all comments made by themselves

 ### Admins:

+- Can view all login users' artworks or comments
 - Can delete artworks not suitable for the website
 - Can delete Artist accounts not suitable for the website
 - Can delete comments not suitable for the website